-Developing the seafood workforce's skills to take full advantage of digital practices, automation and robotics, however, is often limited due to the concentration of businesses in regional, rural and remote locations, entailing reduced access to training organisations and digital connectivity issues.
+Developing the seafood workforce's skills to take full advantage of digital practices, automation and robotics, however, is often limited due to the concentration of businesses in regional and coastal port locations, entailing reduced access to training organisations and digital connectivity issues.
+In addition, smaller operators may have limited scope for investing in the digital and innovation skills of their employees.

-To support industry training opportunities, the Fisheries Research and Development Corporation (RDC), with other RDCs, led the development of an Agricultural Workforce Digital Capability Framework26.
+To support industry training opportunities, the Fisheries Research and Development Corporation (RDC), with other RDCs, led the development of an Agricultural Workforce Digital Capability Framework25.
 The project was to help address gaps in the abilities of the workforce to meet future demand, while also offering education providers a framework for developing pathways to upskill the workforce and aid decision-making on the adoption of new technologies.